Olathe Water Heater Replacement: Trust the Experts at KC Water Heaters

 Understanding Olathe Water Heater Codes and Fees

-• Installation of a thermal expansion tank in a closed-loop system.
+• Installation of a thermal expansion tank on a closed-loop system.

 • Water pressure should not exceed 80psi.